 If you are interested in finding out more about copyright, or in registering your work with the US copyright office (this is not necessary, but it can afford you additional legal protections), you can take a look at their website: http://www.copyright.gov/

-Talent and Property Releases
+Model and Property Releases

-All commercially-oriented content that contains recognizable people must be accompanied by a signed Talent Release (available here).
+All commercially-oriented content that contains recognizable people must be accompanied by a signed Model Release (available here).
 Releases need to be signed by the model(s) as well as by a witness other than the cameraperson/uploader.

 Even if you are the model in the image, we require a model release, signed by you and a witness.
 Also, if there is a recognizable minor, a parent/guardian signature is required.

 Property Releases are required when copyrighted or trademarked material appear.

-You can download standard Model and Property Releases here.
+You can download standard model and property releases here.
 We will accept other release agreements as well, as long as the legal provisions are roughly the same.

-Before uploading projects containing public buildings or landmarks, do a bit of research to see if you can legally sell images of it.
+Before uploading clips of public buildings or landmarks, do a bit of research to see if you can legally sell images of it.
 For example, did you know the Hollywood Sign is owned by a nonprofit trust, and requires their permission for it to be shown in commercial films?
 For that reason, all clips of the Hollywood Sign on our site are marked "editorial only").
 We may be able to answer some of these questions, but you can get much more comprehensive information online.